 Published By Credit Suite at December 30th, 2015

 Business credit is credit in a business name that’s linked to the business’s EIN number.
-This is credit a business owner can obtain that is not linked to their SSN.
+This is credit a business owner can get that has no link to their SSN.
+It is vital to build proper business credit.

 When you apply for something such as an auto loan, the lending institution pulls your personal credit using your name, address, and social security number.